Senths02/portfolio/src/content/watch-party-data.md

 - The name BBC Together was familiar with existing audiences
 - The two services required distinct names to maintain separation

->I proposed changing the name of the pilot to BBC Together + Data Pod.
+>Choosing function over form, I proposed changing the name of the pilot to BBC Together + Data Pod.

 <br>